-Olivier Arsene Ganthier, Haitian-born, known as OliGa, is a Haitian Pop artist and designer.
-His figurative work includes portraits, afro-pop characters, and motifs, inspired by his afro Haitian culture, tropical and urban life.
-Spreading Happiness, peace, love, and success.
-Most of his characters are his own creations while others are mixed versions of existing pop culture icons.
+Olivier Arsene Ganthier, known as OliGa, is a Haitian visual artist and designer.
+His figurative work consists of portraits, afro-pop characters, and motifs, which draw inspiration from his Afro-Haitian culture, tropical and urban life, and aim to spread positivity through happiness, peace, love, and success.
+While some of his characters are his own creations, others are hybrid versions of existing pop culture icons.

 OliGa works with various mediums, including spray paint, digital art, acrylic paint, and markers.
 He began his artistic journey early in his dad's studio and later pursued formal training at the ENARTS in Haiti.
 He has also participated in workshops both in Haiti and abroad.

 OliGa has collaborated with several companies, including Lyft, Macmillan, Unilever (Culture Republick), Impact 13 of JHarden and F. Barbancourt.
 The illustrator of the book "I Want to Ride the Tap Tap", created the artwork on the limited edition Prestige beer can and painted an art car for Mazda in Auto Expo Haiti.
 His work has been exhibited in galleries and fairs and is held in the permanent collection of the US Embassy in Haiti.